Zuikyo/ZIKRouter/README.md

 </details>

 **If you use an undeclared protocol for routing, there will be compile time error.
-So it's much easier to manage protocols and to know which protocols are routable.**
+So it's much safer and easier to manage protocols and to know which protocols are routable.**

 Unroutable error in Swift: